marisademeglio/media-overlays-js/README.md

 Status:

  * playback works
- * bug: isPlaying status variable not updated
+ * bug: audible glitch at beginning of audio clips
  * not yet implemented: see [future additions](#FutureAdditions)

 # Run test